 We do not anticipate declaring any cash dividends to holders of our common shares in the foreseeable future.
 Consequently, investors may need to rely on sales of their common shares after price appreciation, which may never occur, as the only way to realize any future gains on their investment.
 Investors seeking cash dividends should not purchase our common shares.

-Adverse business or financial conditions affecting the automobile and energy storage industries may have a material adverse effect on our development and marketing partners and our battery business.
+Adverse business or financial conditions affecting the automobile industry may have a material adverse effect on our development and marketing partners and our battery business.
+The demonstration projects may not lead to any production contracts.